Modeling and Managing Experimental Data Using FuGE

 In analysisXML, peptides and sequences are listed only once.
 Different types of analyses in one file or in separate files with external cross-references.
 Also, the AnalysisProtocol could be used as parameter input for search engines.
 However, there are many cross-references and unique identifiers that are not validated by the FuGE Schema.
 Further, there are external cross-references to mzML, which can be difficult if you have only

-local files and not public URI’s.
-Also, sequences (just the letters) are not polypeptides (“real” molecules with modifications).
-Therefore, the ConceptualMolecule FuGE class is not appropriate for polypeptides, though it is suitable for sequences (though they are still able to use that class).
+ConceptualMolecule FuGE class is not appropriate for polypeptides, though it is suitable for sequences (though they are still able to use that class).

 Additionally, the ResultSet-ResultItem hierarchy does not fit all analysis types.
 Finally, many FuGE elements seem to have very long names that aren’t always useful (but you shouldn’t be typing XML manually!).